common-junkie/attackputin/README.md

 # attackputin

-Instantly turn your web browser into a cyber weapon against Putin's fascist regime.
+Visit https://attackputin.com and instantly turn your web browser into a cyber weapon against Putin's fascist regime.

-Please contribute Russian sites that should be included
+Please contribute sites that should be included (create a merge request)

+## Roadmap / TODOs
+- be more gentle to client's resources
+- add sharing options (including native mobile dialog)
+- make remianing counters live

+Any help much appreciated !